ashutoshzode/kaggle-cifar10-extract/README.md

 Instructions
 ---

-Download `train.7z` from the Kaggle site and extract it in the same directory as this repo.
+Download `train.7z` from the Kaggle site and extract the `train` folder to this repo directory.
+Also make sure the file `trainLabels.csv` is in the same directory as the repo.
 Then run:

 ```
 python getpx.py > train.csv